New Jersey Burglary Offense

 New Jersey defines burglary in the second degree if “during the course of committing an offense” a defendant purposely, knowingly or recklessly inflicts, attempts to inflict or threatens to inflict bodily injury or is armed with or displays explosives or a deadly weapon.
 The terms “during the course of committing an offense” includes the attempted burglary and the flight immediately after a burglary.

-Defendants who plead guilty or are found guilty of a second degree burglary are subject to a term of five (5) to ten (10) years of imprisonment in New Jersey State Prison.
+Defendants who plead guilty or are found guilty of a second degree burglary are subject to a term of five to 10 years of imprisonment in New Jersey State Prison plus fines up to $150,000.
 A crime of the second degree carries with it a presumption of incarceration at sentencing.

-Third degree burglary refers to the unlawful or unauthorized entry onto or into a structure or research facility is a crime of the third degree, unless there is some sort of threat of violence or use of a deadly weapon.
+Third degree burglary refers to the unlawful or unauthorized entry onto or into a structure or research facility, unless there is some sort of threat of violence or use of a deadly weapon.
 Gaining lawful entry onto or into a structure and then surreptitiously remaining without permission can also constitute burglary.

 Defenses to Burglary in New Jersey